Annie Besant: The Fruits of Philosophy

-For many years Besant was a friend of the National Secular Society's leader, Charles Bradlaugh.
-Bradlaugh, a former soldier, had long been separated from his wife; Besant lived with him and his daughters, and they worked together on many projects.
-He was an atheist and a republican; he was also trying to get elected as Member of Parliament (MP) for Northampton.
-Besant and Bradlaugh became household names in 1877 when they published Fruits of Philosophy, a book by the American birth-control campaigner Charles Knowlton.
+Besant and Bradlaugh set up the Freethought Publishing Company at the beginning of 1877; it followed the 1876 prosecution of Charles Watts, and they carried on his work.
+They became household names later that year, when they published Fruits of Philosophy, a book by the American birth-control campaigner Charles Knowlton.
 It claimed that working-class families could never be happy until they were able to decide how many children they wanted.
 It also suggested ways to limit the size of their families.
 The Knowlton book was highly controversial and was vigorously opposed by the Church.
 Besant and Bradlaugh proclaimed in the National Reformer:

 We intend to publish nothing we do not think we can morally defend.
 All that we publish we shall defend.